Ralph (singer): 2021–Present

+On April 7, 2023, Ralph released her first single off her new album '222' entitled 'Scary Hot'.
+It was the first song she had ever released where she publicly mentioned her bisexuality, as the song is about being with a woman.
+She released her second single 'Pain Relief' on May 19, and finally she released '222' in June.
+The title refers to angel numbers, as she said the numbers 222 were following her everywhere during the year she was writing her EP, so it felt obvious that they meant something important.

+She also wrote and performed on a duet with Priyanka, who had become her friend after meeting on Canada's Drag Race Season 1.
+The song was called 'Bad Bitches Don't Cry' and they released a music video starring the pair, complete with dancing and pyrotechnics.

 Artistry

 Ralph describes her musical genre as a mixture between synth-pop, disco and smooth soul.
 She has mentioned Donna Summer, Cher, Stevie Nicks and Sade as her main influences.
-According to her label 604 Records Ontario, the singer "blends funky 1970's bass with 1980's style pop keys, while staying contemporary through vocal melodies and fresh synth sounds".
+The singer "blends funky 1970's bass with 1980's style pop keys, while staying contemporary through vocal melodies and fresh synth sounds".
 Her songwriting style is described as narrative, usually following themes of "jealousy, lust, deception and strength".

+Personal life

+Ralph came out as bisexual in 2023.